DuyPham72/BudVisor-LLM-llama.rn/README.md

 ---

 ## FUTURE IMPROVE FOR CHATBOT
 - Add data from 4 catagories to the promp and use it to give advice.
+- Check pdf file parsing and embedding function

 ---